Albuquerque Police Department: Recent developments

 On January 12, 2015, two Albuquerque PD officers involved in the death of James Boyd, Keith Sandy and Dominique Perez, were charged with open counts of murder, marking the first time since 1977 that city police officers involved in a deadly shooting were prosecuted.

 An April 2016 investigation by Al Jazeera, which included interviews with former officers, local lawyers, and journalists, found that reforms initiated under the consent decree had only "scratch[ed] the surface" of APD's "corrupt and violent culture", which had allegedly "continued unabated".
 The investigators described the city's police department as the most violent in the country, with the highest rate of fatal shootings by officers in the United States, eight times that of the police in New York City, and nearly double that of Chicago police.

 In October 2016, Albuquerque's Civilian Police Oversight Agency (CPOA) reported receiving 125 police complaints and 93 "job well done" responses by residents in the first half of the year.
-After investigating allegations of police officers violating APD policy, CPOA found that the police chief disagreed with its findings or disciplinary recommendations in about 7 percent of cases, albeit without direct explanation.
+After investigating allegations of police officers violating APD policy, CPOA found that the police chief disagreed with its findings or disciplinary recommendations in about 7 percent of cases, albeit without explanation.
 The following month, the independent monitor enlisted to oversee implementation of the consent decree, Dr. James Ginger, raised doubts about APD's commitment to reform, questioning whether the department was taking into account prior reports and recommendations.
 Dr. Giner's review determined that APD lacked "tight, executive-level command and control" that could effectively implement reforms.

-Amid resistance to the ongoing consent decree, the Albuquerque Police Officers' Association, the local police union, launched a billboard campaign against "endless DOJ oversight" in April 2021.
-Dr. Ginger challenged the union's claim that rising crime was related to the decree and claimed the court-approved settlement could be completed in two to three years if the city continued implementing reforms.
+Amid resistance to the ongoing consent decree, in April 2021, the Albuquerque Police Officers' Association, the local police union, launched a billboard campaign against "endless DOJ oversight"; Dr. Ginger challenged the union's claim that rising crime was related to the decree and claimed the court-approved settlement could be completed in two to three years if the city continued implementing reforms.

-Despite sustained opposition to the federally mandated reforms, as well as continued issues with the department, police shootings have reported dropped since the DOJ report was released.
+Despite sustained opposition to the federally mandated reforms, as well as continued issues with the department, police shootings have reportedly dropped since the DOJ report was released.
 As a result of the consent decree, APD officers now receive training on how to minimize the use of force in high stress situations.
 The SWAT unit, which had been explicitly cited by the DOJ for its abuse of power, was identified as "one of the strongest teams within the department."
 Officers have used their guns less since the new training was implemented: In 2013, officers used their guns 15 times, resulting in eight deaths or injuries; in 2015, guns were drawn 10 times and five people were killed.
 Although there were record police shootings in 2022, the trend of fewer fatalities persisted: From 2020 to early November 2022, there were a total of 35 police shootings, of which 18 of were fatal, constituting a fatality rate of 51%; by comparison, there were a total of 25 shootings, and 17 fatalities, from 2010 to early November 2012, a fatality rate of about 68%.